Jon Rahm rallies to win the Masters as Spanish stars align

 AUGUSTA, Ga.
 (AP) — Jon Rahm turned the longest day into his sweetest victory, starting Sunday with a four-shot deficit in the morning chill and finishing in fading sunlight as the fourth Spaniard to become a Masters champion.

 Rahm closed with a 3-under 69 to pull away from mistake-prone Brooks Koepka.
-He won by four shots over Koepka and 52-year-old Phil Mickelson, who turned in a tournament-best 65.
+He won by four shots over Koepka and 52-year-old Phil Mickelson, who matched the low score of the tournament with a 65.
 He is the oldest runner-up in Masters history.

 It was Mickelson who declared Rahm would be among golf’s biggest stars even before the Spaniard turned pro in 2016.
 Rahm now has a green jacket to go along with his U.S. Open title he won in 2021 at Torrey Pines.